Stonelinks/stonelinks.github.io/contents/bret.md

 **Pros**:

-- Good [example applications](https://pixhawk.org/platforms/planes/phantom_fpv_flying_wing#px4_fmu_build_log) on Pixhawk UAVs already out there
+- Good [example applications](https://pixhawk.org/platforms/planes/phantom_fpv_flying_wing#px4_fmu_build_log) on UAVs using Pixhawk already out there
 - [Documentation](https://pixhawk.org/peripherals/rangefinder) on how to interface and a [Pixhawk driver](https://github.com/PX4/Firmware/tree/master/src/drivers/sf0x) already exists.
 - It is a high quality piece of equipment.
 This guy gave it [a unbiased, positive review](http://diydrones.com/profiles/blogs/sf02-laser-altimeter-review).
-- Manufacturer includes [software](http://www.lightware.co.za/shop/en/content/8-software) that can be used to independently test sensor.
+- Manufacturer includes [software](http://www.lightware.co.za/shop/en/content/8-software) that can be used to test the sensor independently from the Pixhawk.
-- Lots of good activity and info from the [manufacturer's DIY drones account](http://diydrones.com/profile/LaserDeveloper).
-They try to help people with problems and provide good feedback.
+- Good activity and info from the [manufacturer's DIY drones account](http://diydrones.com/profile/LaserDeveloper).
+Seem to help people with their problems and provide good feedback.

 **Cons**:

-- The 40 m range is too short depending on the intended application.
-For automated landings, 40m is fine since those obviously occur close to the ground.
-However if you're using the rangefinder for data acquisition the entire flight, then 40m is too short.
-[Supposedly the company is developing another similar sensor](http://diydrones.com/forum/topics/looking-for-new-technology-1?commentId=705844%3AComment%3A1761627&xg_source=activity) with a more appropriate range.
+- The 40 m range is likely too short for any application other than automated landings.
+40 m is fine for landings since those obviously occur close to the ground.
+However if you're using the rangefinder for data acquisition the entire flight, then 40 m is too short.
+[Supposedly the company is developing another similar sensor](http://diydrones.com/forum/topics/looking-for-new-technology-1?commentId=705844%3AComment%3A1761627&xg_source=activity) with a longer range.
 - Expensive!
 At $300 a pop, equipping a fleet of drones with these will be pricey.
-- Manufacturer is making these for the UAV hobbyist market.
-This means that they may not produce these in bulk, they might not be made to high industrial standards or that there it could be suddenly discontinued if they decide the hobbyist market isn't worth it.
+- Looks like the manufacturer is making these only for the hobbyist market.
+This means that they may make them in bulk, they might not be made to high industrial standards or that there it could be suddenly discontinued if they decide the hobbyist market isn't worth it.

 **Alternatives**:

 To address some of the SF02's cons (and given that we're equipping a fleet), I looked for an alternate sensor on [Alibaba](http://www.alibaba.com/).
 If you're not familiar with Alibaba, it is basically a way to buy wholesale electronics / components / sub-assemblies directly from Chinese suppliers.
 The best option I found for a laser rangefinder module is [this sensor](http://www.alibaba.com/product-detail/rangefinder-module_713054756.html).
-It is $100 - $300, so potentially a third of the cost per unit compared to the SF02.
-The range is also much better.
+It is $100 - $300, so potentially a third of the cost per unit compared to the SF02, which is a massive savings.
+The range is also much better (says 10 - 800 m).
 Details on power consumption and how to interface with it are not clear, but I'm sure talking with the manufacturer (which is easy on Alibaba) would clear that up.
-Finally, the stated accuracy (1 m) is pretty bad and won't be useful for landings.
+Finally, the stated minimum distance (10 m) and accuracy (1 m) is pretty bad and won't be useful for landings.

 [This sensor is intriguing](http://www.dragoninnovation.com/projects/32-lidar-lite-by-pulsedlight) but not yet available.
 Good to keep an eye on, especially since [3DR seems to be supporting it](https://store.3drobotics.com/products/lidar-lite/).
-Far cheaper and smaller but still only a 40m range.
+Far cheaper and smaller but still only a 40 m range.

 So while these other sensors may potentially work, for the sake of this analysis I'm going to with the SF02.